DECEMBER IN ICELAND – A GOOD IDEA?

 So, what does it mean in terms of traveling to Iceland in December?

-When you wake up, it is dark (and I assume you wake up all before 11 am, or?).
+When you wake up, it is dark.
+I assume you wake up all before 11 am, right?.
 It slowly gets lighter before 11 am, but sunrise is normally around 11:30 am.

 So, this means that if you do a tour (or drive yourself), you will miss out on all the amazing scenery Iceland has to offer.
 Tours often start around 8 or 9 pm, and though I always stared out of the bus window, I could not see anything.
-I mean, I definitely deserve an A for trying, but I still failed very badly actually to see something.
+I mean, I definitely deserve an award for trying, but I still failed very badly actually at seeing something.

 Most people took a nap on the bus, and I can’t blame them.
-Because there is not much else you can do on the bus.
+Because there is not much else you can do.
 Often, it takes 2 or 3 hours to get from Reykjavik to the main attractions (Golden Circle, Vik, etc.).
-So, you are sitting in the dark, and you know something is amazing out there in the dark – and yet you still miss out on the amazing scenery.
+So, you are sitting in the dark, and you know there is something is amazing out there – and yet you still miss out on the amazing scenery.

 And normally, by the time you arrive at the sights, daylight is there.
-Yes – daylight does not completely skip Iceland in December, but you have to be quick to see some of the places you want to see because the sun makes only short appearances.
+Yes – daylight does not completely skip Iceland in December!
+But you have to be quick to see some of the places because the sun makes only short appearances.

-Then, on the way back, it is dark again because the sun sets around 3:30 pm, and after 4 pm, it is dark again.
+Then, on the way back, it is dark again because the sun sets around 3:30 pm, and after 4 pm, the sun has set again.
 So, once again, you can look out of the window, but you won’t see much.
-Tip: Try to sit n the front seat, so at least you can see a bit, thanks to spotlights.Coming from Northern Germany, I am used to shorter days – but NOT that short.

 So, of all the above-mentioned December problems, this was the hardest to deal with.
 With 1 or 2 more hours of daylight, my perception of Iceland and the scenery would probably be even better.